UTD-SESeniorDesign-Spring2015-Group4/D-D/README.md

 ### Building Binaries

 To compile the project into a distributable binary, run `grunt build`.
 This will create binaries for Windows and OSX, in both 32 and 64 bit by default.
+If you really want Linux binaries, run `grunt build-linux`.